paulscherrerinstitute/sf_dia/README.md

 ### Detector configuration
 The mandatory attributes for the detector configuration are:

-- *"frames"*: Number of frames to acquire.
+- *"cycles"*: Number of frames to acquire.
 - *"dr"*: Dynamic range - number of bits (16, 32 etc.)
 - *"exptime"* - Exposure time.